 1. Real-Time Explainability

-Every action must produce a traceable digital footprint — the “why,” “when,” and “what changed.”
+Every action must produce a traceable digital footprint — the "why," "when," and "what changed."
+This is exactly what automated risk management with full audit trails delivers.

 2. State Integrity